readyready15728/misc/awakemud-notes.md

 terminal.
 * Dr. Kack Javorkian in the South Island Clinic sells and installs cyberware (requires going through air ducts).
-* Robert James Hark III of the Satyricon in Portland offers work.
-* There is a Matrix terminal in the northern area of the Satyricon.
 * There is an ATM on the ground floor of TTBank Tower in Portland.
 * There is an ATM near the entrance of the Downtown Portland MAX Station.
 * The Royal Hospital in Portland sells DocWagon modulators and medical supplies.
 * The Royal Hospital in Portland also installs cyberware (maybe).
-* Jana Ca'Haeden in the Davis Street Offices of Portland offers work for less experienced runners.
-There is also a Matrix terminal in her office.
 * There is another Matrix terminal in the Davis Street Offices on the same floor as Jana Ca'Haeden in a vacant office.
 * Trojan Combat Supplies Store on the ground floor of Telestrian Habitat in